Using WordPress Robot.txt File For Better SEO

 If you wish to prevent search crawlers from crawling your search results pages, there’s a very simple command that will save the day.
 WordPress, by default, uses the query parameter “?s=”.
 Just add this command to block access.
 For example:

 In all the above cases, we worked with one rule that accomplished a singular goal.
 However, what happens if you want to create different sets of commands for different bots?
 This is easier to do.
 All you have to do is create a separate set of rules under the user-agent command for each bot.
-For example, you want one rule for all bots but a separate rule only for Bingbot, this is what you will do:
+For example, you want one order for all bots but a separate order only for Bingbot, this is what you will do:

-How to Test Your WordPress Robots.txt File
+How to Test Your WordPress Robots.txt

 Look out for the UTF-8 BOM